Union Budget 2024: What Start-ups and MSMEs Need to Know

 Key Takeaways

-Angel tax has been abolished for all asset classes, allowing start-ups to raise funds without tax concerns
+Angel tax has been abolished for all asset classes, which could help start-ups raise funds without tax concerns

-A Rs.
-1,000 Crore venture capital fund will be launched for the space economy, offering potential for space start-ups
+A venture capital fund of Rs.
+1,000 Crore will be launched for the space economy that could offer opportunities for space start-ups

-MSMEs could benefit from new e-commerce export hubs, helping them reach global markets more easily
+MSMEs might benefit from new e-commerce export hubs, making it easier for them to access global markets

-MSMEs can now access term loans for machinery and equipment without collateral
+MSMEs could now access term loans for machinery and equipment without needing collateral

-The Mudra loan limit has been doubled to Rs.
-20 Lakhs
+The Mudra loan limit has been increased to Rs.
+20 Lakhs, which could provide more financial support for small businesses

 The TReDS trade invoicing platform will be expanded to help MSMEs unlock working capital by converting receivables into cash

-New digital public infrastructure tools will be developed to improve efficiency in areas like credit, e-commerce, and health
+New digital public infrastructure tools might improve efficiency in areas like credit, e-commerce, and health services

-Short-term capital gains tax has been reduced to 20% and long-term capital gains tax to 12.5% for certain assets
+Short-term capital gains tax has been reduced to 20%, and long-term capital gains tax to 12.5% for specific assets

-E-commerce operators will face a reduced TDS rate of 0.1%, that could potentially increase cash flow for businesses
+E-commerce operators will now face a reduced TDS rate of 0.1%, which could increase cash flow for businesses

-Corporate tax for foreign companies has been cut down to 35% which might make India more attractive to international investors
+Corporate tax for foreign companies has been cut to 35%, and could make India more attractive for international investors

 The fiscal deficit is estimated at 4.9% of GDP, with Rs.
-11.11 Lakh Crores allocated for capital expenditure
+11.11 Lakh Crore allocated for capital expenditure to boost infrastructure

 Frequently Asked Questions